 Now that you know how to find long-tail keywords.
 How do you use them?

 When you use keywords in your content, the phrases should be seamless and natural.

 Use them too little, and Google has a rough time figuring out what your content is about.

-Use them too much, and you tell almighty Google you are a keyword stuffing spammer.
+Use them too much, and you risk being penalized for keyword stuffing.

 What’s the happy medium here?